wfbradley/snpko/README.md

 The `master_snpko.py` module runs a series of individual that process the data in a series of stages.
 The modules, in order, are:
 *    **check_input**: Convert raw input data into a standardized form.
 *    **ensembl_miner**: Query the ENSEMBL database for relevant genomic data about the SNPs, including genotypes of individuals.
+*    **simple_stats**: Compute some naive univariate statistics with uncorrected p-values, along with Bonferroni-corrections.
 *    **population_refiner**: Balance SNPs and population.
 Not all individuals will have all SNPs sequenced, so we need to choose a subset of SNPs and a subset of the population so that both sets are relatively large.
 *    **find_loci**: Remove correlated SNPs (i.e., deal with linkage disequilibrium.)
 *    **make_knockoffs**:  Train hidden Markov Models for SNPs on each chromosome (with EM), and use each HMM to construct (multiple) knockoffs of the data.
 *    **classifier**:  Run a classifier on the multiple knockoffs and determine which SNPs are significant predictors of which dependent variables given a target false discovery rate.

-It is possible to run any one of these scripts individually; all take the same command-line arguments (which are specified in `snpko_utils.py`)  For example, the default false discovery rate is 0.1 (i.e., 10%); this only effects the classifier, so after running the code once, you can experiment with a false discovery rate of 20% by running only the last step, e.g.:
+It is possible to run any one of these scripts individually; all take the same command-line arguments (which are specified in `snpko_utils.py` and listed below in this document).
+For example, the default false discovery rate is 0.1 (i.e., 10%), and you may want to experiment with several values.
+The FDR only effects the classifier, so after running the code once, you can rerun just the classifier with a false discovery rate of 20% by running only the last step, e.g.:
 ```
 python classifier.py --input my_SNP_data.csv --fdr 0.2
 ```